justwriteclick/docslikecode/_posts/articles/2021-02-14-setting-up-techdocs-on-backstage.md

 The other moving parts are:

-- The TechDocs container which can be found on Docker-hub, which builds static content through MKDocs.
+- The TechDocs container which can be found on DockerHub at https://hub.docker.com/r/spotify/techdocs, which builds static content through MKDocs.
 - The Techdocs backend plugin which is the backend part of the TechDocs plugin.
 - The Techdocs CLI, a handy command line tool for managing TechDocs sites in Backstage.
 - The Techdocs reader, it fetches remotes pages, runs "transforms" against them, and renders them in a shadow DOM.